unidoc/unipdf-examples/pdf/signatures/README.md

 # Digital signatures.

 Examples for digital signing of PDF files with UniDoc:
-- pdf_sign_pkcs12.go
+- pdf_sign_generate_keys.go
-  Example of PKCS7 signing with an external service with an interim step, creating a PDF with a blank signature and then replacing the blank signature with the actual signature from the signing service.
+  Example of PKCS7 signing with generated private/public key pair.
 - pdf_sign_external.go
   Example of PKCS7 signing with an external service with an interim step, creating a PDF with a blank signature and then replacing the blank signature